zalenix/portaldocs/portal-sdk/generated/top-extensions-authentication-procedure.md

 They may include items like a list of directories that the user can  access from ARM, or a list of subscriptions that the user can access from ARM.

 Extensions that are not covered by this policy, like the ones that share PII with third-parties, do not have access to the token or its claims, because Microsoft can be sued for abuse or misuse of PII as specified in the  privacy policy.
-These exceptions need to be approved by reaching out to <a href="mailto:ibiza-lca@microsoft.com?subject=Personally-identifiable Information Policy">ibiza-lca@microsoft.com</a>.
+These exceptions need to be approved by reaching out to <a href="mailto:ibiza-lca@microsoft.com?subject=Personally-identifiable%20Information%20Policy">ibiza-lca@microsoft.com</a>.

 <a name="access-claims-access-claims-from-the-client"></a>
 ### Access claims from the client